Wednesday, 8 March 2023

 The Lighthouse is circled in yellow

-You think you know about places and historical events but if you’re like me often you really don’t.
-Travel keeps me on a steep learning curve.
+You think you know about places and historical events but if you’re like me often you really don’t; travel keeps me on a steep learning curve.
 We all know where Cape Horn is.
 What I didn’t know is that the infamous Cape is located on the small island of Hornos in the Chilean archipelago.
 It is the most southern headland and marks the northern boundary of the Drake Passage.

-Most of us wouldn't have made it ashore if it hadn't been for the Expedition team
+Many of us wouldn't have made it ashore if it hadn't been for the Expedition team

 Pic: Erincullin Captured from the Internet